mazh-lycan/pokevolution-IBC/README.md

 Execute `make setup2`

 # Tests

+Before executing the tests, make sure that you change back *samples/minitoken-ethereum-ethereum/truffle-config.js* `contract_dir2` to `contract_dir` on the variables from before.

+This is because all interactions are made from the Blockchain A, and Blockchain B will return values through the IBC without needing of an active party interacting with it on the other side.

 You can execute the following tests from *samples/minitoken-ethereum-ethereum* to check the functioning of the project: